University of South Alabama

-The University of South Alabama (USA) is a public research university in Mobile, Alabama.
-It was created by the Alabama Legislature in May, 1963, and replaced existing extension programs operated in Mobile by the University of Alabama.
-The first classes were held in June 1964, with an enrollment of 276 students; the first commencement was held in June 1967, with 88 bachelor's degrees awarded.
+The University of South Alabama (USA) is a public research university in Mobile, Alabama, United States.
+It was created by the Alabama Legislature in May 1963 and replaced existing extension programs operated in Mobile by the University of Alabama.
+The first classes were held in June 1964 with an enrollment of 276 students; the first commencement was held in June 1967.

 USA is divided into ten colleges and schools that include one of Alabama's two state-supported medical schools.
 In the fall semester of 2018, South Alabama had an enrollment of 15,093 students.
 By the spring of 2019, the university had awarded over 90,000 degrees.
 It is classified among "R2: Doctoral Universities – High research activity".

-USA has an annual payroll of more than $400 million (US), with over 6,000 employees, and is the second-largest employer in Mobile.
-The university claims to have an annual economic impact of US$3 billion.
+The university claims to have an annual economic impact of $3 billion.

+History

+Founding

+USA was founded to provide public higher education to the Gulf Coast region.
+Classes began in June 1964 with 276 students, and the first graduation was in 1967.
+Frederick Palmer Whiddon served as founding president.

+21st century developments

+USA now has 11 colleges and schools and continues to expand in research and healthcare.
+Football and other athletic programs have grown, including the opening of Hancock Whitney Stadium in 2022.

 Academics

 The university offers a range of undergraduate and graduate degrees in ten colleges and schools.
 Several programs offer masters level degrees in addition to undergraduate degrees.
 Doctoral level degrees are offered in several areas, including a Doctor of Pharmacy degree offered in collaboration with Auburn University.

-USA also offers classes in nearby Baldwin County at its Fairhope campus, and in 2015 opened its new Gulf Coast Campus in Gulf Shores.
-In all, undergraduate students at South Alabama can choose from more than 50 bachelor's degree and certificate programs while there are more than 40 master's degree programs.
-As of 2011, USA ranks as the 22nd best public university in the southern United States, and 52nd overall (in the South).
+USA also offers classes in nearby Baldwin County at its Fairhope campus, and in 2015 opened Gulf Coast Campus.
+Students at South Alabama can choose from more than 50 bachelor's degree and certificate programs and more than 40 master's degree programs.
+As of 2011, USA ranks as the 22nd best public university in the southern United States, and 52nd overall in the South.
 It has an acceptance rate of 86.5%.

-The student-faculty ratio at USA is 18:1, and the school has 44.1 percent of its classes with fewer than 20 students.
+The student-faculty ratio at USA is 18:1.
 USA students are 57% female and 43% male.
 As of 2018, the university had a 44% six-year graduation rate and a 22% four-year graduation rate for bachelor's degree programs.